- State Aid Information

 The project is a great example of combining scientific concepts and policy, and delivering a tangible scheme helping real people in fuel poverty.

 Also based in the Lothians is the Tower Power project, again focused on supporting those in fuel poverty.
-The Tower Power project is working with a number of buildings in Dumbiedykes, in the centre of Edinburgh.
+The Tower Power project is working with a number of buildings in the centre of Edinburgh.
 The concept is simple - rather than each individual homeowner buying electricity separately, the Tower Power project will aggregate the users, and buy the energy as an industrial load.
 In this way, a cheaper electricty rate can be secured and the savings passed on to the individual residents.
 The project is also looking to include PV panels in the system, to demonstrate a viable local energy model for urban communities.

 All projects have made great progress over the past few months, and I am really excited to see what happens next.
 There are already some fantastic new models for local energy being demonstrated, and I'm sure even more will emerge as we move forward.